MarnixE/DANet/index.md

 <img src= car.png/ width=70% height=70%>
 </p> -->

 Indeed while it is possible to argue that ClusterDANet does at least see the car, compared to normal DANet, its segmentation accuracy nullifies the advantage.
 We can see how a clear square is cut out in the generated segmentation map.
-This is probably due the linear nature of the decision boundaries imposed by K-Means.
+This is probably due to the linear nature of the decision boundaries imposed by K-Means.
 _Here we report the final results (still running accuracy on test set, however seems ClusterDANet is better)_

 ## Conclusion
 We proposed an architecture extension to the work of Fu et al. based on the model presented by Weijian Xu et a.
-Our extension is a the addition of a clustering layer before the attention modules of the original network, in order to explicitly model the features present in a given image.
-We did so by following the intuition that by clustering together parts of an image, the attention layer would be able to better identify meaningful relationships between the objects of a picture and therefore the final architecture would provide better segmentation results.
+Our extension is an addition of a clustering layer before the attention modules of the original network, to explicitly model the features present in a given image.
+We did so by following the intuition that by clustering together parts of an image, the attention layer would be able to better identify meaningful relationships between the objects of a picture, and therefore the final architecture would provide better segmentation results.

-Due to low GPU resources we were only able to test our intuition on a limited budget.
-The results we obtained for our extension and for the baseline original architecture are therefore short compared to the state of the art.
-However they do offer insights on the comparison between the two models, and given the fact that normal DANet currently provides state of the arts comparable results for segmentation, comparing our model to DANet also offer insights on how it would perform given the right resources.
+Due to low GPU resources, we were only able to test our intuition on a limited budget.
+The results we obtained for our extension and the baseline original architecture are therefore short compared to the state of the art.
+However they do offer insights on the comparison between the two models, and given the fact that normal DANet currently provides state of the arts comparable results for segmentation, comparing our model to DANet also offers insights on how it would perform given the right resources.

 ClusterDANet obtains better results than DANet for scene segmentation over the PASCAL VOC 2012 dataset (_if turns out to not be true they would be at least comparable_).
-Therefore our proposed extension has potential for achieving results comparable to the state of the art.
-Furthermore it seems that ClusterDANet sees bigger objects at a greater extent than DANet.
+Therefore our proposed extension has the potential for achieving results comparable to the state of the art.
+Furthermore, it seems that ClusterDANet sees bigger objects to a greater extent than DANet.

-Future work could build upon our extension in order to tune the required hyperparameters (as number of clusters or epochs), in order to obtain the best possible results ClusterDANet could offer.
-Furthermore the clustering layer could be extend with a clustering algorithm different from K-Means, where the resulting decision boundaries are non linear.
+Future work could build upon our extension in order to tune the required hyperparameters (as the number of clusters or epochs), in order to obtain the best possible results ClusterDANet could offer.
+Furthermore, the clustering layer could be extended with a clustering algorithm different from K-Means, where the resulting decision boundaries are non-linear.

 * * * * *

 <h3>